 So far, my life's creative output has fallen short of my expectations.
-Lately I've been reflecting on the possibility that I may have allowed myself to be seduced by some romantic idea of artistic inspiration, like waiting for a muse (or something) to visit me.
+For too long, I suspect I allowed myself to be seduced by some romantic idea of artistic inspiration, waiting for a muse (or something) to visit me.
 As I waited for inspiration, valuable time was lost.
 Sound at all familiar to anyone?